motion/orbit/notes/next.md

   - cleanup the orbit dropbox doc
   - send over to him short video and explanation

-* tasks for new person (umed, mohamed or similar):

-  - get the shared/saved data layer working nicely
-    - search app save the varius UI states:
-      - active filters/sorts in the toggle bar
-    - people app
-      - add a toolbar for filtering by integration
-      - save the filters set in that
-    - topics app
-      - adding, editing topics etc

 * get to value
   - get tray working
-  - get slide in search over app
   - get basic lists app in place again
   - get tray actions menu
   - get ocr integrated with memory (memory app?)